 Test idea 2 – Subcategories under the right parent category

 Is each of your product subcategories under the right parent category?
 Arranging them correctly could be another test idea to improve sales of certain products.

 For example, yours is a baby shopping online store whose navigation menu reads – newborn clothes, kids clothes, maternity care, baby gear, baby care, and baby furniture.

-Session recordings show that users expect to find baby tubs and bath stands under the baby furniture category, but they are listed under the baby gear category on your website.
+Session recordings show that users expect to find baby tubs and bath stands under the baby furniture category, but they are listed under the baby gear category on your eCommerce website.
 This behavior is based on the common idea that baby gear refers to products like strollers, walkers, prams, and car seats.

 You can test to see if moving tubs and bath stands from under the baby gear to baby furniture category helps people find the desired product and improve its sale.

 If you are using VWO Testing, you can easily count on its visual editor to move or rearrange elements.
 Not only can you preview the change before making it live, but you can also add a goal to track.
 In this case, your goal can be to track clicks on the baby tubs and bath stands subcategory link that takes users to the concerned product page.

 Showing navigation in the header is the standard practice in eCommerce.
 While there is nothing wrong with it, you can also try utilizing the footer to accommodate and display your site’s additional areas.
 It can also boost your SEO efforts because enriching your footers with anchor links is rewarded by search engines with high SERP rankings.

 Test idea 3 – Navigation links in the footer